 An employer may provide an employee with a uniform, or an allowance to buy such uniform.
-The allowance is exempt, if the employee is required, while on duty, to wear the special uniform, and it is clearly distinguishable from ordinary clothing.
+The allowance is exempt from income tax, if the employee is required, while on duty, to wear the special uniform, and it is clearly distinguishable from ordinary clothing.